GPG

 Some PGP tools generates sub keys and use them for signing by default, but to make Maven tools recognize the signature, you must use the primary key to sign your artifacts.

-This is a problem if you use it to sign artifacts and deploy artifacts to the Central Repository, because Maven as well as Nexus Repository Manager can only verify against a primary key.
+Sub keys are a problem if you use them to sign and deploy artifacts to the Central Repository, because Maven and Nexus Repository Manager can only verify against a primary key.

 $ gpg --edit-key CA925CD6C9E8D064FF05B4728190C4130ABA0F98